The Best Toronto Itinerary: 2 or 3 Days

 2 Days in Toronto

-Grab a 2 or 3 dat TTC pass, which allows you to use the subway, street car and buses unlimited.
+Grab a 2 or 3-day TTC pass, which allows you to use the subway, street car and buses unlimited.

-Dundas Square is like the Toronto version of Times Square.
-It’s big, flashy, with massive screens and music.
-Sometimes there are events or special things going on in the square.
+Sankofa Square is big, flashy, with massive screens and music.
+Sometimes there are events or special things going on in the square, live performances or festivals.

-After you’re done, you’re going to walk west along Dundas street West.
-Turn left on Bay street, and then continue south.
+After you’re done at Sankofa Aquare, you can walk west along Dundas street West/ Turn left on Bay street, and then continue south.

 3. Nathan Phillips Square